Simple Verse the star on Town Moor once again | Horse Racing News

 "Down at the start, I knew we had her back," he said.
 "She was different to all year and fair play to Ralph and his team, they've done an unbelievable job with her."

-A delighted Ralph Beckett is now eyeing a return to Ascot for Simple Verse, with the Group 2 Lond Distance Cup over two miles on the radar.
+A delighted Ralph Beckett admitted he feared the worst approaching the closing stages of the race as Simple Verse struggled to find room to deliver her challenge but the trainer is now eyeing a return to Ascot for Simple Verse, with the Group 2 Lond Distance Cup over two miles on the radar.

-"We had a few problems with her post Ascot, and it wasn't easy getting her back from her break," said the trainer.
+"I thought she was beat because she couldn't get out and it didn't look good at the half-furlong pole," he said.

-"She wants this trip, she wants to go further, but I'm delighted.
-I imagine that we'll probably go to the Long Distance Cup on Champions Day.
+"It's great to get her back as it hasn't been easy.
+This is her optimum and possibly even two miles and I would be keen to go that way next time with the Long Distance Cup the obvious race for her."